josecarneiro/ironhack-technical-interview/README.md

 #### Q: What’s the difference between imperative and declarative programming?

-We can also think about the difference between *OOP* and *FP* in terms of the difference between *imperative* and *declarative* programming.
+We can also think about the difference between *OOP* and *FP* in terms of the difference between **imperative** and **declarative** programming.

-These are umbrella terms that describe shared characteristics between multiple different programming para digms.
-FP is an example of *declarative* programming, while OOP is an example of *imperative* programming.
+These are umbrella terms that describe shared characteristics between multiple different programming paradigms.
+FP is an example of *declarative* programming, while *OOP* is an example of *imperative* programming.

 In a basic sense, imperative programming is concerned with how you do something.
-It spells out the steps in the most essential way, and is characterised by for and while loops, if and switch statements, and so on.
+It spells out the steps in the most essential way, and is characterized by for and while loops, if and switch statements, and so on.

 ```js
 const sumArray = array => {